abluecolor/password-manager/README.md

 * Encoding and decoding bytes

 ## challenges
 This password manager is a simple project and lacks advanced security features such as a master password.
-It is not intended for storing highly sensitive information.
+To further improve it, I would learn more about Fernet to implement a master password, and research file types that should not be tracked with Git for security purposes.
+This app is not intended for storing highly sensitive information.
 I would only use it for educational purposes and as a starting point for building more robust password management systems.